 Antifungal drug resistance in Candida albicans

-As a eukaryote, this opportunistic yeast pathogen is resourceful and diverse in finding ways to evade inhibition by antifungal agents.
+This opportunistic yeast pathogen is resourceful and diverse in finding ways to evade inhibition by antifungal agents.
 These include mutation in target genes, mutational or regulatory activation of target and compensatory pathways, drug efflux, and unknown mechanisms.
-We are looking at mechanism by which this yeast induces high frequency loss of heterozygosity and an adaptive mechanism.
+We are looking at mechanism by which this yeast induces high frequency loss of heterozygosity as an adaptive mechanism.
 We developed an overexpression system for identification of genes that alter antifungal susceptibility and are inventorying these genes and their effects by RT-qPCR and microarray.